About GST Distribution

 Commonwealth, state and territory governments have different spending responsibilities and sources of revenue to pay for their spending.

+The spending responsibilities of states exceed their revenue raising capacity.
 In contrast, the revenue raising capacity of the Commonwealth exceeds its spending responsibilities.

 Why do states have different spending needs?